tingxins/InputKit/README.md

 TXLimitedTextField *textField = [[TXLimitedTextField alloc] initWithFrame:CGRectMake(20, 200, 100, 30)];

-// Of course, you can ignored this line of codes.
-TXLimitedTextFieldTypeDefault is default. textField.limitedType = TXLimitedTextFieldTypePrice;
+// Of course, you can custom your field textField.limitedType = TXLimitedTextFieldTypeCustom;

 // you can also set the property in this type.
 It limits the max number of characters that you input textField.limitedNumber = 10;